multimodalas/fusion-qec-sim/ROADMAP.md

 No dependency expansion

-v3.1.3 marks the transition from infrastructure maturity (v3.1.2 deterministic interop baseline) to scientifically realistic channel modeling.
+v3.1.4 completes the stabilization of Layer 3 (Channel & Noise Modeling).

-Layer 3 is now formally established.
+Layer 3 is now formally established and structurally hardened.

 4. Near-Term Direction (v3.1.x → v3.2)